 It remains up to California judges to make sound, responsible determinations in child custody cases to ensure the best interests of the children involved in those cases.

-If you’re seeking answers to questions regarding a possible or existing divorce, contact the office of Schoenberg Family Law Group, P.C. today to schedule a free consultation.
+If you’re seeking answers to questions regarding a possible or existing divorce, contact the office of Schoenberg Family Law Group, P.C. today to schedule a consultation.